Trapani Shark: Reestablishment as Trapani Shark (2023–present)

 Unconvinced by the club’s financial situation, Antonini, through his company Sport Invest, registered a new sports association named Trapani Shark, which acquired the Serie A2 sporting title from Stella Azzurra Roma.
 At the start of the season, the Sicilian team confirmed Daniele Parente as head coach and Alex Latini as second assistant, adding Daniele Quilici as first assistant.
 The season began with the 2023 Supercoppa LNP tournament, where the team won its first trophy under Antonini’s management, defeating Treviglio 83–67 in the final.

 The regular season was marked by a new all-time record for consecutive wins in Serie A2 (since the 2013–14 season), with the team achieving a 14-game winning streak after a home victory against Treviglio.
 This streak extended to 17 consecutive wins, ending with a loss to Cividale in the first game of the "clock phase".

 In the Coppa Italia LNP, the Trapani team was defeated in the semifinals by Fortitudo Bologna, a loss that led to the dismissal of head coach Daniele Parente, who was replaced by Andrea Diana.

 The "clock phase" concluded with a first-place finish, granting access to the playoffs, where the team defeated Piacenza 3–1 in the quarterfinals, Verona 3–0 in the semifinals, and Fortitudo Bologna 3–1 in the final, securing promotion to Serie A and the title of Italian Amateur Champion.

 Return to Serie A

 For the return to Serie A after 32 years, the Trapani management opted to change the coaching staff, hiring experienced Croatian coach Jasmin Repeša, with Andrea Diana agreeing to stay as assistant coach.
 The regular season concluded with a second-place finish and qualification for the playoffs, where the team defeated Pallacanestro Reggiana in the quarterfinals but was defeated by Pallacanestro Brescia in the semifinals.
 During the season, the team was also eliminated in the quarterfinals of the Coppa Italia by Pallacanestro Trieste.

-For the following season (2025–26), the club will face a four-point deduction in the standings due to administrative irregularities.
+For the following 2025–26 LBA season, the club would face a four-point deduction in the standings, due to administrative irregularities.

+2025–26 exclusion

+Due to financial problems, most of Trapani's players were not being paid in time, and decided not to play.
+This led to Trapani arriving at official Lega Basket Serie A games with a depleted roster, and playing parts of games with not enough players on court.
+In January 2026, Trapani Shark was excluded from the 2025–26 LBA season by the National Sports Judge of the Italian Basketball Federation, with all their matches played prior to that date also cancelled.
+Trapani were fined €600,000 and the club president was suspended for three months as part of the ruling.